-The Great Plains is a unique grassland prairie ecosystem that extends from Northern Canada to Southern Texas and east from the Rocky Mountain.
+The Great Plains is a unique grassland prairie ecosystem that extends from Northern Canada to Southern Texas and east from the Rocky Mountains.

 The prairie ecosystems of Colorado sustain some of the most diverse wildlife populations in the state, and are home to unique hunting and recreational opportunities.
 In addition, the Colorado plains support a vibrant and vigorous agricultural economy, sustaining local economies and producing food for our nation.

 Much of the eastern half of Colorado is part of the Great Plains, a unique grassland prairie ecosystem that extends from Northern Canada to Southern Texas and east from the Rocky Mountain.
 Prior to settlement, wildfires played a frequent and important role in preserving these ecosystems.
 Agriculture and development altered this ecosystem and shaped it into today's plains.

 Forests on the Colorado plains include riparian forests along the major river corridors, agroforestry plantings for windbreaks and shelterbelts on agricultural lands, plantings for various wildlife and recreational areas, and community forests in cities and towns.
 Except for the naturally occurring riparian forests, most of the trees on the plains have been planted to modify the harsh, windy environment and make it more suitable for humans, animals and crop production.
 The Colorado State Forest Service Nursery has been a reliable and important source of tree and shrub seedlings for these conservation plantings.